KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-chee_1_sdlab_project/SRSdocument_LibraryManagementSystem.md

 - Set user Permission
 From this user case Librarian can give permission categorically, also enabling/disabling of user permission can be set through this use case.
-MEMBER does the following function(s):-
+- MEMBER does the following function(s):-
-- Authentication
+ Authentication
-User must authenticated before accessing system
+User must authenticated before accessing system Request Article
-- Search Article
-User can search any article
-- Request Article
-After successful searching member mark this book as requested article
+After successful searching member mark this book as requested article Check Account
-- Check Account
 This use case is used to check account details

-#### Non-Functional Requirement
+#### Non-Functional Requirements
 -	Safety Requirements
 The database may get crashed at any certain time due to virus or operating system failure.
 Therefore it is required to take the database backup.